TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A02s.md

 ##### Other important things :

 In some GSI images, there will be an option to enable **Device Spoof Properties** in the **phh Treble Options** in **Settings**. **DO NOT TURN THAT ON!** Even if you did and you restarted your device, you'll have aproximately 30 secs to **turn it back off and restart to apply the changes** before the system crashes!
+(On Stock Vendor & Secure-on-demand GSIs only)

 **Do not use Universal SafetyNet Fix or any other module or hack that does the same thing as above!
-This will also cause the same issue.**
+This will also cause the same issue.** (On Stock Vendor & Secure-on-demand GSIs only)

 Do not enable **Use alternate audio policy** in the **phh Treble Options**.
 This will result in the volume buttons not working!
 Disable it and restart for it to work again.

 If you want to be able to edit system files/make system files R/W, use **VNDKLITE** GSI images.

+If you're using the custom vendor above, make sure to use the Bootloop Fix .zip to be able to boot any arm64 GSI properly!

 ## Installing Magisk on GSI images.